-- During the year, the Group had designated a vessel as assets held for sale.
-Accordingly, an impairment loss of US\$Nil (2020: US\$731,000) was recognised on the vessels before the reclassification as assets held for sale. - (b) The Group carried out a review of the recoverable amount of its chemical tankers, in consideration of the declining trend in the charter rates over the near-to-medium terms.
-On its container vessels, the Group similarly performs an impairment assessment on vessels where there are indicators of impairment.
-The review led to the recognition of an impairment loss of US\$4,051,000 (2020: US\$4,626,000) for its chemical tankers and US\$Nil (2020: US\$4,049,000) for its container vessels that has been recognised in profit or loss, and included in other operating expenses (Note 6).
+In FY2021, the Group carried out a review of the recoverable amount of its chemical tankers, in consideration of the declining trend in the charter rates over the near-to-medium terms.
+The review led to the recognition of an impairment loss of US\$4,051,000 for its chemical tankers that has been recognised in profit or loss, and included in other operating expenses (Note 6).